 Food & Drink

-Diners are invited to indulge in Greek cuisine at the taverna and a selection of wines, cocktails, and spirits at the bar-lounge.
+Diners are invited to indulge in Greek cuisine at the taverna and a selection of wines, cocktails, and spirits at the bar lounge.
 The chefs here constantly meet young locals that farm and produce what the local land has been offering its inhabitants for centuries.
 The hotel uses produce from young and conscious farmers who vote against the cruel practices of the massive food industry.

-The kitchen prepares a variety of choices from breakfast to dinner that varies from degustation menus to hyperlocal meals with traditional references, putting in high priority the dietary preferences of each guest.
+The kitchen prepares a variety of choices from breakfast to dinner that vary from degustation menus to hyperlocal meals with traditional references, putting in high priority the dietary preferences of each guest.
 Food is served at the Beachfront Bar, the “Ex-Engine Room” Restaurant, and The Beach.